jewettaij/visfd/doc/doc_filter_mrc.md

 # (target thickness ≈ 60.0 Angstroms)

 filter_mrc -in tomogram.rec \
-  -out membranes_tv.rec \
+  -out membranes.rec \
   -surface minima 60.0 -surface-best 0.06 \
   -surface-tv 5.0 -surface-tv-angle-exponent 4 \
-  -save-progress
+  -save-progress membranes
 ```

 This searches for dark surfaces of thickness approximately 60 (Angstroms), and
-creates a new image file ("membranes_tv.rec") with the membranes emphasized.
+creates a new image file ("membranes.rec") with the membranes emphasized.
 View this file (eg. using IMOD) to see if the membranes are successfully
 detected.
 You may need to adjust this thickness parameter
 (and the other parameters) until the membrane is clearly visible.